AndrejaCH/Data_Investigation/README.md

 ### Project Overview

 The purpuse of this analysis is to investigate a dataset.
-For my project I choose Suicide Data Analysis (Suicide Rates per Country from 1990 to 2016 and GDP, gini-index and cell phone use). ***All requirements for this project are in jupyter notebook in this repository, including introduction section below.***
+For my project I choose Suicide Data Analysis (Suicide Rates per Country from 1990 to 2016 and GDP, gini-index and cell phone use).
+For detailed data investigation please see the [jupiter notebook report](Investigate_a_Dataset_Report_Udacity_Andreja_Ho.ipynb)

 ### Introduction